amarnath-0110/CODEFLOW2026-Flux-bank-statement-analyser/README.txt

 This is a help corner on how to run the files and will also have logs on the commits.

-index.ejs file contains the main ejs codes. index.js contains the backend. public/styles has a main.css folder for css.
+index.ejs file contains the main ejs frontend homepage. index.js contains the backend. public/styles has a main.css file for css.

 first in the terminal install the necessary packages by typing:

-npm i express
-npm i body-parser
-npm i multer
+npm install express body-parser multer pdf2json @google/generative-ai dotenv ejs

 then run the code :